AgnosPCB/documentation/docs/how_to/Set_exclusion_area.md

 ![Exclucion button](../assets/v7/ui-button5.png){.center}

-The exclusion area is used to analyze the **PCB** by excluding certain items that are not necessary or not wanted to be analyzed.
-For this we use the button **¨draw exclusion area¨.**
+The exclusion area lets you analyze the **PCB** while excluding certain items that are not necessary or should not be inspected.
+To do this, use the **"draw exclusion area"** button.